-confirm this?)
-The snowboard explanation and figure however, though published, are not correct, Ref.
-64 as Harald van Lintel and Christian Gruber have pointed out.
+The snowboard explanation and figure however, though published, are not correct, as Harald van Lintel and Christian Gruber have pointed out.
 We should not forget to estimate the size of the effect.
 At relativistic speeds the time required for the hole to affect the full thickness of the board cannot be neglected.
 The snowboarder only sees his board take on a parabolic shape if it is extremely thin and flexible.
 For usual boards moving at relativistic speeds, the snowboard has no time to fall any appreciable height hor to bend into the hole before passing it.
 Figure 28 is so exaggerated that it is incorrect.
+The snowboarder would simply speed over the hole.